jundalisay/superblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Superphysics" >}}
-The blue triangle represents the metapyhsical domain.
+The blue triangle represents the metaphysical domain.
 The green triangle represents the physical domain.
 These go in opposite directions.

 The yellow center is perception which balances both domains. :sunny: